MooersLab/emacs-learning-spiral-hydra/README.md

 <p align="center"><img src="images/keybindings.png" alt="HTML5 Icon" style="width:600px" /></p>

-This hydra in a list of keybinding that I thought I had mastered.
+This hydra in a list of keybindings that I thought I had mastered.
 I list these as a reality check and as a reminder after long gaps in use of these keybindings

 ```elisp